 We define the shirking process $k$ by

 which represents the number of loans that the bank fails to monitor at time $ t$.
 Then, according to \textrm{(\ref{hazard eq})}, aggregate default intensity is given by

 The bank can fund the pool internally at a cost $r\geq 0$.
-Positive internal funding costs reflect bank's limited access to capital or deposits and may include any regulatory or agency costs associated with this source of financing.
-The bank can also raise funds from a competitive investor who values income streams at the prevailing riskless interest rate of zero.
+It can also raise funds from a competitive investor who values income streams at the prevailing riskless interest rate of zero.
 We assume that both the bank and investors observe the history of defaults and liquidations.